 General requirements for a meeting

-- what type of meeting is being held;
+- the type of meeting being held;

 - the place, date and time of the meeting; and

 - the business to be considered at the meeting, including the full text of all motions or resolutions that will be put to members at the meeting.

 Before the meeting commences, it is important to confirm there is a quorum present and that it is maintained during the meeting.
 A valid motion cannot be passed unless a quorum is achieved.

 If there is a quorum, then all voting and passing of resolutions must be carried out in accordance with the rules and recorded accurately in the minutes.

 The notice of meeting informs the members when and where the meeting will be.
 The agenda informs the members what is to be discussed and done at the meeting so that the members can decide:

 - if they want to attend the meeting; and

 - if they do not plan to attend in person, how to cast their proxy or postal vote (if allowed by the rules).

 The agenda commonly forms part of the notice or is attached to it so members receive all the necessary details at once.
 Any reports should be sent out in advance to allow people time to read the documents and where proxy or postal voting is allowed, it is suggested that the relevant forms or voting slips also be sent at this time.